yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/cloud-maintenance.md

 Yugabyte performs rolling maintenance and upgrades on multi-node clusters with zero downtime.
 However, the cluster is still subject to the following:

 - Dropped connections - Connections to the stopped node are dropped.
 Verify your connection pool, driver, and application to ensure they handle dropped connections correctly.
 Any failures need to be retried.
-- No high availability - During maintenance, one node is always offline.
-In a cluster with a replication factor (RF) of 3, if one of the remaining nodes goes down, you can no longer access the database.
-For clusters with a higher RF, there is less risk.
 - Less bandwidth - During maintenance, traffic is diverted to the running nodes.
 To mitigate this, set your maintenance window to a low traffic period.
 You can also add nodes (scale out) prior to the upgrade.
+- Not [highly available](../../../architecture/core-functions/high-availability/) - During maintenance, one node is always offline.
+In a multi-node cluster (that is, with a [replication factor](../../../architecture/docdb-replication/replication/) of 3), if one of the remaining nodes goes down, you can no longer access the database.

+## Critical maintenance

+Yugabyte occasionally performs critical maintenance on clusters.
+This includes routine but time-sensitive maintenance and emergency updates.
+As with regular maintenance, Yugabyte notifies you in advance of any upcoming critical maintenance via email.

+Critical maintenance includes the following:

+- node operating system updates
+- YugabyteDB server setting updates
+- rotating SSL certificates used for encrypting communication between nodes
+- security updates

+Critical maintenance is performed during the next scheduled maintenance window.

+Critical maintenance events also override any exclusion periods, can't be delayed, and take precedence over any already scheduled regular maintenance.